Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Statistical mechanical mapping

-which ensures that topologically equivalent error configurations yield the same partition function.
-In order to detect the error threshold, Eq. \eqref{eq:prob} should be considered as the quenched disorder probability of interaction configuration $\{\eta_p\}$.
-Then the phase transition point of $\tau_e$ spins in the disordered SM model should correspond to the error threshold of the QEC model \cite{ref:dennis,Bombin-arxiv,chubb}.
-The reason for this phase transition-error threshold correspondence is as follows.
-Recall that the optimal decoder algorithm will select the equivalent class (of error configuration) with the largest probability or the smallest free energy.
-Define the free energy cost of an arbitrary non-contractible loop configuration $l=\{\eta_p^l\}$ as
+In order to detect the error threshold, Eq. \eqref{eq:prob} can be considered as the quenched disorder probability of interaction configuration $\{\eta_p\}$.
+Then the phase transition point of $\tau_e$ spins in the disordered SM model corresponds to the error threshold of the QEC model \cite{ref:dennis,Bombin-arxiv,chubb}.
+Note that the 2D gauge model, derived from initial state imperfections \cite{ref:guoyi,ref:fisher}, and the 3D gauge model, characterizing error string fluctuations \cite{ref:dennis}, couple to form a novel system illuminating imperfect initial states' effects on QEC.

-In the ordered phase, $\Delta_l$ diverges if we take the thermodynamic limit along with a disorder average.
-This suggests that the probability of the correct equivalent class will be far larger than that of the wrong one differed by a non-contractible loop, since the probability of an equivalent class is proportional to the partition function.
-Thus the optimal decoder always succeeds.
-In the disordered phase, however, the finiteness of free energy cost signifies the failure of the optimal decoder.
-A detailed explanation can be found in Ref. \cite{chubb} for the case with stochastic errors.

-\section{phase structure of the statistical mechanical model}
+\section{Phase structure of the statistical mechanical model}

-Here we provide some analytical results about the SM model and its phase structure.
 First, we notice that the SM model has a non-local correlation at time direction originates from imperfect initial state preparation, see Fig. \ref{fig:gauge-theory}.
-If we set $\beta_0$ to $+\infty$, then the initial state is well prepared and the code space $\widetilde{\mathcal{C}}(\beta_0)$ becomes exactly the toric code subspace.
+If the initial state is well prepared ($\beta_0\rightarrow\infty$), the code space $\widetilde{\mathcal{C}}(\beta_0)$ becomes exactly the toric code subspace.
 The action of following syndrome measurement operators Eq. \eqref{eq:imperfect-measurement} on this space yields only a global phase factor and does not change the state itself.
-In this case, even though the measurement outcome can still be faulty, the probability of measurement error will now become uncorrelated.
-This reduces to a pure probabilistic measurement error model considered in Ref. \cite{ref:dennis}.
-At the SM model side, by taking $\beta_0$ to $+\infty$ we self-consistently arrive at the random plaquette gauge model (RPGM) derived also in Ref. \cite{ref:dennis}.
+In this case, the model reduces to the familiar random plaquette gauge model (RPGM)~\cite{ref:dennis,ref:preskill-numerical,ref:numerical}.

-In reality, the same faulty circuits that produce the imperfect syndrome measurements also provide the imperfect initial state preparations.
+In reality, the faulty circuits that produce the imperfect syndrome measurements also provide the imperfect initial state preparations.
 In this situation, i.e. with finite $\beta_0$, the non-local timelike correlation will lead to a different phase structure in stark contract to RPGM.
-In the following paragraphs, we will explore this phase structure in detail.
-In order to detect the phase transition of $\tau_e$ spins, we consider the Wilson loop
+In order to detect the phase diagram of this model, we consider the Wilson loop